The-deep-biosphere/2023-Milos/Decontamination_pipeline.md

 -   Removal of OTUs not assigned to Bacteria or Archaea.
 -   The frequency approach from the decontam package.
--   Removal of a list of knoan contaminants.
+-   Removal of a list of known contaminants.
 -   Removal of OTUs present in the blank.
 -   Removal of OTUs below a certain abundance threshold.